Skip to main content

 This library provides two utility methods, onError and error, for handling exceptions thrown in computed cells.

 The onError method creates a cell that selects the value of another cell when an exception is thrown.
-The error method creates a cell which holds the exception thrown or null if no exception is thrown.

 Example of onError